Closing a deal is great.

 - Make a clean break once handoff occurs.

-Here are some steps for nailing the sales to CSM handoff to ensure that your customers are consistently satisfied with their experience.
+Here are seven steps for nailing the sales to CSM handoff to ensure that your customers are consistently satisfied with their experience.

-1. Let customers ahead of time that the handoff will occur ahead of time.
+1. Let customers know ahead of time that the handoff will occur.